-Data migrations are characterized by other factors than classical data extraction and processing (ETL processing).
+Data migrations are characterized by distinct factors, unlike classical data extraction and processing (ETL processing).
 Although data was loaded and transformed from data sources similarly to data warehouse projects, data migration posed special challenges for the team.
 The following example of an extensive migration demonstrates special features that contribute significantly to the success of the project.

-- Successful migration of 99.99% of all data and thus the lowest rework rate compared to other country-specific data migrations in the Group
+- Successful migration of 99.99% of all of the data and thus the lowest rework rate compared to other country-specific data migrations in the Group

-- Final run time of the migration process: 4 hours - reduction of the originally process by a factor of 6
+- Final run time of the migration process: 4 hours - a reduction of the original process by a factor of 6

 - Integration of more than 20 complex data sources (various billing, order management and SAP systems)

-- Consolidation of 1.2 million heterogeneous customer data into one operative CRM
+- Consolidation of 1.2 million heterogeneous customer data points into one operative CRM

 Incorrect data = Incorrect core business?

-In the context of a migration project, numerous questions had to be clarified in advance prior to the start of a development:
+In the context of a migration project, numerous questions had to be clarified prior to the start of development:

 - Which data had to be transferred or could be used by the target system?